planningalerts-scrapers/sutherland/README.md

-Sutherland Shire Council Scraper
+# Sutherland Shire Council Scraper

+This site is a typical .NET site involves the followings.

+* Cookie - No
+* Pagnation - Limited support to 10 pages
-XML feed - Yes
+* Javascript - Yes
+* Structured HTML - Good

+Setup MORPH_PERIOD for data recovery, available options are

+* thisweek (default)
+* thismonth
+* lastmonth

+Enjoy